Guide to making a possum house

 A small branch fastened firmly under the entrance hole will give the possum something to grab onto while entering and exiting his home.
 Attach some wire mesh (no sharp edges) or other device on the inside and outside of the box under the hole to help juveniles climb in and out.

-Don't let the possum near his new home until the paint smell has disappeared.
+Don't let the possum near their new home until the paint smell has disappeared.